Paired fermions in strong magnetic fields and daughters of even-denominator Hall plateaus: Abelian superfluids and integer quantum Hall effect of Cooper-pairs

 where $\sigma_x$ is a Pauli matrix, and $s=\text{sgn}(m)$ indicates the chirality of the fermions.
 The transport coefficients can be immediately computed from the $K$-matrix, e.g., the electric and thermal Hall conductances are $\sigma_{xy} = \vect{t} K_{\pm}^{-1} \vect{t} = m \pm 8$ and $\kappa_{xy} = m$, respectively.
 This phase strongly violates the Wiedemann-Franz law and is a symmetry-protected topological phase of electrons that is intrinsically interacting.~\cite{Sullivan_Interacting_2020}

 In the case when the Cooper pairs and integer modes move in the same direction, i.e., when $s=\pm 1$ in the matrix $K_\pm$, the state is not topologically stable.
-It can undergo a phase transition to an IQH state of trions, i.e., three-fermion bound states, see Sec.~\ref{sec.trion}.
+It can undergo a phase transition to an IQH state of CF triplets, i.e., three-fermion bound states, see Sec.~\ref{sec.trion}.